Shriek (character): Marvel Zombies

-During the Secret Wars, in a world of zombified characters, a zombie Shriek worked with zombie Mystique deep in the Deadlands and was amongst the zombies who were attacked by Ulysses Bloodstone after Deadpool, who acted as a source of meat, was destroyed.
-Later, she attempted to recapture a child named "Shuttup" after she had been rescued and was with Mystique during the fight between Elsa Bloodstone and Ulysses.
-She is seemingly killed along with the rest of the zombie horde.
+A zombified alternate universe variant of Shriek from Earth-13264 appears in Secret Wars.

 Spider-Man: Heroes & Villains

 Shriek appears in Spider-Man: Heroes & Villains Collection.

 In other media

 Television

-Shriek made minor appearances in Ultimate Spider-Man, voiced by Ashley Eckstein.
-Throughout her appearances, she is consistently defeated by Spider-Man, with two occasions seeing her being prevented from joining Doctor Octopus' Hydra-backed Sinister Six and being infected by the Carnage symbiote before being neutralized by the Anti-Venom symbiote.
+Shriek appears in Ultimate Spider-Man, voiced by Ashley Eckstein.

 Film

-Frances Barrison appears in the live-action Sony's Spider-Man Universe film Venom: Let There Be Carnage (2021), portrayed by Naomie Harris.
+Frances Barrison appears in Venom: Let There Be Carnage, portrayed by Naomie Harris.
 This version fell in love with Cletus Kasady in her youth while they were both at the St. Estes Home for Unwanted Children before she was taken to the Ravencroft Institute.
 On the way there, Barrison tried to use her sonic powers to escape but was shot by police officer Patrick Mulligan.
 While Mulligan believed that he had killed her, Barrison survived, but was left heavily scarred, blind in her left eye, and subsequently imprisoned within a reinforced glass cell.
 In the present, after Kasady becomes Carnage, he breaks Barrison out of Ravencroft, and together they go on a rampage through San Francisco before capturing Mulligan and Anne Weying to lure out Venom.
-As Kasady and Barrison attempt to get married in a cathedral, they are confronted by Venom, who tricks Barrison into attacking Kasady and Carnage with her powers.
-This demolishes the cathedral and kills Barrison, who is crushed by a falling bell.
+As Kasady and Barrison attempt to get married in a cathedral, they are confronted by Venom.
+However, after Barrison kills Mulligan, she's betrayed by Carnage, who tries to strangle her to prevent her from using her powers in front of him.
+Barrison is tricked by Venom into attacking Kasady and Carnage with her powers, demolishing the cathedral, and she's killed when a falling bell crushes her.